jakemcnaughton/CT-to-Synthetic-MRI-Generation/README.md

 ## Evaluation
-I have developed multiple files to evaluate and view your results.

 "eval.py" calculate SSIM, MAE, MSE, and PSNR over the non-zero pixels of the results.

 "toimage.py" lets you save Image slices of your nifti files.